polyvertex/fitdecode/README.rst

 * This also allows the client to easily deal with so-called chained FIT files, as per FIT SDK definition (i.e. concatenated FIT files)

+* CRC computation and matching are both optional.
+CRC can be matched, only computed, or fully ignored for faster reading.

 * fitdecode offers optional access to records, headers and footers in their binary form, to allow FIT file cutting, stitching and filtering at binary